powertac/server-distribution/README.md

 Distribution package for the Power TAC simulation server

-Welcome to the current 1.0.0-snapshot of the Power TAC simulation server.
-This is a reasonably stable development snapshot containing the server and a version of the game visualizer that works in "development" mode, including a simple control panel that allows you to set up and run bootstrap and competition sessions.
+Welcome to the 1.0.0 release of the Power TAC simulation server.
+This is the version used in the July 2013 competition, containing the server and a version of the game visualizer.
+The visualizer works in "development" mode, with a simple control panel that allows you to set up and run bootstrap and competition sessions.
 There is a compatible sample broker distributed separately.
 This release is intended to support broker development and simple experiments.

 Release notes are available at http://www.powertac.org/wiki/index.php/Getting_Started.